If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Gobi's Valley Lobby Collision

 In the US v1.0 version of the game, you can beak barge out of bounds inside the Gobi's Valley Lobby room in Grunty's Lair due to the floor collision having a gap between the eel sand and floor sand.
 You can also use other transformations like the Bee due to its small height to use this gap to reach out of bounds.
-This was patched in PAL, US 1.1, Japanese, and the XBLA versions of the game.
+This was patched in European, US 1.1, Japanese, and the XBLA versions of the game.

 Yum-Yum Crash